Icelandic Americans: Settlement patterns and demographics

 Settlement patterns during the second half of the 19th century placed Icelanders mainly in the upper Midwestern states of Minnesota and Wisconsin, and in the Dakota Territory.
 By the end of the 20th century, settlement patterns had shifted from rural to urban communities.
 Early 20th-century industrialization transformed the United States from an agrarian culture into an urban one, affecting traditionally agrarian-based Icelandic communities.
 By 1970 over half of the second and third generations of Icelandic immigrants had taken up residence in urban areas.

 The 1990 Census of the U.S. Department of Commerce revealed a total count of Icelandic-Americans and Icelandic nationals living in the United States as 40,529.
 Two-thirds of those lived in the West and the Midwest, with 19,891 in the West and 10,904 in the Midwest.
 Almost 6,000 lived in the South, while 4,140 resided in the Northeast.
 California, Washington state, and Minnesota were the most heavily populated with Icelanders and Icelandic-Americans.
 North Dakota was home to the fourth-largest number of persons with Icelandic backgrounds.

 According to the 2000 U.S. Census, there were 42,716 Americans that claimed partial or full Icelandic ancestry, of which 6,760 were born outside of the United States.
 Also, in the Census 2000 report, 5,655 over the age of five spoke Icelandic at home.
-By the 20th century, approximately twenty percent of Iceland's population had emigrated, mostly to North America.
 The Embassy of Iceland claims there are about 100,000 Americans of Icelandic ancestry.

 Icelandic Americans tended to follow similar settlement patterns as Norwegian Americans but to a much smaller scale, with many in the Upper Midwest and Pacific Northwest, where many Americans of Scandinavian and German descent reside.
 There were some who converted to Mormonism (like many Danish Americans) and settled in Utah.
 Notable historical Icelandic settlements include Spanish Fork, Utah, the first permanent Icelandic settlement in the United States, and Washington Island, Wisconsin, the second Icelandic settlement and one of the largest outside of Iceland.